MikeKovarik/Sombra/readme.md

 ## Note on special characters

 Sombra, just like Browser's TextEncoder API or Node's Buffer (by default) works with Utf8 formatted strings.
-That means special characters will become represented by twoor more bytes bytes.
+That means special characters will become represented by two or more bytes bytes.
 For example `§ = <Buffer c2 a7>` and `💀 = <Buffer f0 9f 92 80>`

 <p align="center">
   <img src="./sombra.jpg">